-You'll love trying these old fashioned Dutch dessert recipes.
+You'll love trying these traditional Dutch dessert recipes.
 The Dutch people are world-famous for their rich, good-tasting desserts, and these wholesome treats from Grandma's international recipe collection are no exception.

-You'll especially love the poffertjes, and the festive oliebollen.
-They are fun to make and absolutely delicious!
+You'll especially love the old fashioned poffertjes, and the festive oliebollen.
+They are lots of fun to make and absolutely delicious!